springload/wagtailclasssetter/README.md

 ...
 ```

-On hold until <a> elements attributes can be whitelist.
-Greats work otherwise :D
+On hold until <a> (links) attributes can be whitelisted.
+Works great otherwise :D